-If your coach is supplied with a spare tire, it may be inside a rear storage compartment or underneath the bed with access to the exterior of the coach.
+If your coach is supplied with a spare tire, it may be located inside a rear storage compartment.

 Some models, however, may have a swingdown spare tire carrier beneath the rear of the coach.
 Please follow all safety warnings and instructions for removing spare tire from the carrier.